notepad-plus-plus/npp-usermanual/content/docs/searching.md

     * For non-ASCII text, the general concepts are the same; however, some edge cases may behave differently than you expect, and with thousands of possible Unicode characters and millions of combinations of pairs of Unicode characters, this manual _cannot_ contain a full description.
     * With either ASCII or full Unicode text, if you want _full_ control of what counts as a "word" or a "word boundary", use **Search Mode** = **Regular Expression** instead of using **Normal** with **Match whole word only**: regular expressions allow you full and precise control of what is allowed before and after what _you_ consider a "whole word", rather than relying on someone else's definition.

-* **☐ Match case**: if enabled, searches must match in case (so a search for "it" will not find "It" or "IT").
+* **☐ Match case**: if checked, searches must match in case (so a search for "it" will not find "It" or "IT").
 The regular expression `i` flag will override this checkbox, where `(?i)` will make the search case insensitive, and `(?-i)` will make the search case sensitive.
-* **☐ Wrap Around**: if enabled, when the search reaches the end of the document, it will wrap around to the beginning and continue searching
+* **☐ Wrap Around**: if checked, when the search reaches the end of the document, it will wrap around to the beginning and continue searching

 * **Search Mode**: this determines how the text in the **Find what** and **Replace with** will be treated
     * **☐ Normal**: all text is treated literally.
     * **☐ Extended (\n, \r, \t, \0, \x...)**: use certain "wildcards", as described in [Extended Search Mode (below)](#extended-search-mode)
     * **☐ Regular Expression**: uses the Boost regular expression engine to perform very power search and replace actions, as explained in [Regular Expressions (below)](#regular-expressions)
-        * **☐ . matches newline**: in regular expressions, with this disabled, the regular expression `.` matches any character except the line-ending characters (carriage-return and/or linefeed); with this enabled, `.` also matches the line-ending characters.
+        * **☐ . matches newline**: in regular expressions, with this unchecked, the regular expression `.` matches any character except the line-ending characters (carriage-return and/or linefeed); with this checked, `.` also matches the line-ending characters.
 As an alternative to using this checkbox, begin the **Find what** box text with `(?-s)` to obtain the unchecked behavior of **. matches newline**, or with `(?s)` to get its checked behavior.

 * **☐ Transparency**: these settings affect the dialog box.
 Normally, the dialog box is opaque (can't see the text beneath), but with these settings, it can be made semi-transparent (can partially see the text beneath)
     * **☐ On losing focus**: if this is chosen, the dialog will be opaque when you are actively in the dialog box, but if you click in the Notepad++ window, the dialog will become semi-transparent